Tomires/thesis-masters/navigator.md

 Plots can also be rotated 90 degrees by pointing at them and using the aforementioned flick gesture.
 In 3DOF, we try to mitigate the lack of positional movement (which further enhances spatial perception) by offering a free-form rotation mode, which is triggered by pointing at the plot and pressing down on the touchpad.
 Doing so maps the rotation of a controller onto the rotation of the plot.

-The plot can also be scaled, although the mechanics differ depending on the VR system used.
-In 6DOF, one can scale the plot by pointing at it with both controllers, pressing the trigger and dragging inwards or outwards, a fairly standard gesture in VR interface design.
+The plot can also be scaled, although the mechanics differ depending on VR system used.
+In 6DOF, one can scale a plot by pointing at it with both controllers, pressing the trigger and dragging inwards or outwards, a fairly standard gesture in VR interface design.
 In 3DOF we are unable to use this gesture, as most 3DOF systems come with only one controller.
 We have instead chosen to utilize a twisting motion, where the user twists their wrist in order to control the plot's scale.
-Such interaction technique had been previously implemented in a VR game *Virtual Virtual Reality*.[4]
+Such interaction technique had been previously implemented in the VR game *Virtual Virtual Reality*.[4]

 ![Navigator's 6DOF interface.](images/cyberplot_6dof.png)

 Attributes can be dragged from the data brush onto individual plots by using the trigger button.
 In the case of scatter plots, they can be assigned to spatial axes and non-spatial features like color and size.
 When we assign an attribute onto spatial axes, the position of nodes is smoothly interpolated to their new position in order to provide a visual cue to the user.
-Nodes are depicted as sprites in order to increase performance on mobile hardware.
 Once an attribute is assigned, it is color-coded on both the plot and the data brush.
-Color-coding persists until it is removed from all plots.
+Color-coding persists until the attribute in question is removed from all plots.
 Assignments can be reversed by using the trigger button.

-Plots also display scales.
+Scatter plots also display scales.
 For numerical attributes we display numerical values for a set number of steps, for categorical attributes, steps are made for each value.
 The user is able to slice the plot by creating bounds.
 These are created by pressing on a desired position on a scale.

 ## Lo-fi prototype #2

 The next iteration of prototyping revolved around work on immersive mode, statistics panel, collaboration features and a filtering interface.

 Immersive mode is a feature that enables the user to physically enter one of the plots.
-In addition to enabling the user to immerse themselves in a subset of data, it also allows us to do some technical optimization, an example of which is rendering glyphs in scatter plot.
+In addition to enabling the user to immerse themselves in a subset of data, it also allows us to do some technical optimization, an example of which is rendering glyphs in scatter plots.
 When immersive mode is inactive, all glyphs are rendered as billboarded sprites.
 Upon entering immersive mode, they change into 3D meshes, which is a necessity given they can move much closer to the user.

 ![Prototype of the immersive mode.](images/maquette_statistics.png)

-When the user enters immersive mode, they have an option of displaying statistics for non-spatial features of the plot.
+When the user enters immersive mode, they have the option of displaying statistics for non-spatial features of the plot.
 These are displayed on a panel above the controller.

 ![Prototype of collaboration with two other users, one of which is inside immersive mode.](images/maquette_collaboration.png)